xdmushui/partner-center-sdk/develop/change-the-quantity-of-a-subscription.md

 ---
 title: Change the quantity of a subscription
-description: Updates a Subscription to increase or decrease the quantity of licenses.In the Partner Center dashboard, this operation can be performed by first selecting a customer. ms.assetid: 10535C45-63BF-4E75-A6E5-E03ADC1DF8DC ms.date: 05/22/2019 ms.localizationpriority: medium
+description: Update a subscription to increase or decrease the quantity of licenses for a customer. ms.assetid: 10535C45-63BF-4E75-A6E5-E03ADC1DF8DC ms.date: 06/05/2019 ms.localizationpriority: medium
 ---